 DH Lepper Trust (the Trust) operates a piggery located on Mountain and Manutahi Roads at Lepperton, in the Waiongana catchment.
-This report for the period July 2015 to June 2016 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Trusts environmental performance during the period under review, and the results and environmental effects of the Trusts activities.
+This report for the period July 2016 to June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Trust's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of the Trust's activities.

-The Trust holds three resource consents, which include a total of 38 conditions setting out the requirements that they must satisfy.
-The Trust holds one consent to allow it to take and use water, one consents to discharge treated effluent to land and into the Waiongana Stream, and one consent to discharge emissions into the air from the piggery operation.
+The Trust holds three resource consents, which include a total of 38 conditions setting out the requirements that the Trust must satisfy.
+The Trust holds one consent to allow it to take and use water, one consent to discharge treated effluent into the Waiongana Stream and to land, and one consent to discharge emissions into the air from the piggery operation.